brujoand/sbp/src/hooks/README.md

 # Hooks

-Hooks are executed asynchronously and are meant to provide a way of either alerting the user, or fetching data from APIs to be used by segments.
-See the [rescuetime.bash](/rescuetime.bash) script for en example.
+Hooks are executed asynchronously and are meant to provide a way of either alerting the user, or running other non segment related tasks.

 ## Creating your own hooks
 You can create your own hooks by placing a file in: